What is Team Building? How to Build Stronger, Cohesive Teams in 2026

 Team development exercises foster collaboration, camaraderie, and trust between group members, which ultimately helps them work better together.

-During these activities, employees—and sometimes managers and company leaders too—are encouraged to work together to solve a problem or achieve a goal.
+During these activities, employees—and sometimes managers and company leaders—are encouraged to work together to solve a problem or achieve a goal.
 In doing so, participants often learn more about their teammates’ strengths, weaknesses, preferred communication styles, and other quirks.

-And as an added bonus, these activities often create inside jokes, memories, and shared experiences for teammates to bond over long after the exercise ends.
+Additionally, these activities often create shared experiences for teammates to bond over long after the exercise ends.

 Encourages creative problem-solving

-By regularly engaging your employees’ creative thinking and problem-solving skills through team-building activities, you prime them to perform well in real-world situations that require those skills—even when under pressure.
+Another purpose of team building is to develop creative thinking and problem-solving skills.
+By regularly engaging employees in this way, you prime them to perform well in real-world situations that require those skills—even when under pressure.

 Increases employee engagement and satisfaction

-Employees who enjoy working with their colleagues and managers tend to be more productive, engaged, and satisfied with their work experience than those who don’t.
+Employees who enjoy working together tend to be more productive, engaged, and satisfied with their work experience.

 And when done right, incorporating team-building activities into your employee engagement strategy shows you care about your people, their work environment, and their work relationships.
-It’s great for business too, according to one report: LinkedIn found that employees who feel cared for at work are over three times more likely to be happy at work and nearly four times more likely to recommend working for the company to others.
+It’s great for business retention too, according to one report: the 2025 SHRM State of the Workplace report highlights the link between team collaboration, enhanced employee experience, and higher retention for businesses.

 While all team development activities help participants strengthen their teamwork and collaboration skills, many of them also target other qualities or abilities needed for your organization to run smoothly.